BNasmith/PTForsyth/PTFWorkofChrist.md

 inestimable service in this way.
 And what has been done for the Prophets has also been done for the New Testament.
-Immense steps onward have been taken ; and we are coming to know with much exactness what the writer actually had in his mind at the moment of writing, and what he was understood to have
+Immense steps onward have been taken; and we are coming to know with much exactness what the writer actually had in his mind at the moment of writing, and what he was understood to have